internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 * Is voting a good choice to approve members?
 * What alternative voting systems could be used?
-* Are there other citeria that need to be considered?
+* Are there other criteria that need to be considered?
 * How can this application process be changed?